-The results are given, first, in the form of a table in the file "spex.binfo" containing the orbital decomposition for each eigenstate at one or more k points (at the Γ point, the additional "+" point if defined, see Section 5.1.2, and at all k points that may be specified in the JOB definition, which allows giving the k point in a dummy job such as JOB KS X: (1)) and, second, as projected density-of-states (DOS) plots in the files "spex.dos".
+The results are given in the form of a table in the file "spex.binfo" containing the orbital decomposition for each eigenstate at one or more k points (at the Γ point, the additional "+" point if defined, see Section 5.1.2, and at all k points that may be specified in the JOB definition, which allows giving the k point in a dummy job such as JOB KS X: (1)).
+If DOS (Section 4.2.4) is given, a corresponding projected density-of-states (DOS) plot is written to the file "spex.dos".
 The orbital analysis is also carried out for quasiparticle wavefunctions if they are different from the non-interacting reference wavefunctions (i.e., whenever the FULL keyword is used, see Section 5.1.19).
-In addition, it is done for DFT band-structure calculations (ITERATE BANDS, see Section 4.2.8) and Wannier band interpolations (DFT, GW, ...)
+In addition, it is done for DFT band-structure calculations (ITERATE BANDS, see Section 4.2.9) and Wannier band interpolations (DFT, GW, ...)
 (INTERPOL, see Section 5.1.17 and Section 6.3.7), enabling the plot of "fat bands".

-Table 7: Examples PROJECT Calculate orbital decomposition and (P)DOS plots for s, p, d, f , and g orbitals, corresponding to the default argument [s,p,d, f, g] for each atom type.
+Table 7: Examples PROJECT Calculate orbital decomposition (and DOS plots, see Section 4.2.4) for s, p, d, f , and g orbitals, corresponding to the default argument [s,p,d,f,g] for each atom type.
 PROJECT [p,eg] Do the projection, instead, on p and e_g orbitals of the first atom type.
 Two values are given, the contribution of p states summed over p_x , p_y , and p_z as well as over all equivalent atoms, and the correspondingly summed contribution of the e g states.
 PROJECT (px,py,pz,dx2y2,dz2) The projection is on each orbital separately: p_x , p_y , p_z , $d{x^2-y^2}$, and d{z^2} and only for the first atom.
 PROJECT () (px/90/0/0) The first atom is omitted in the analysis (empty parentheses), and the p_x orbital at the second atom is rotated using Euler angles, see Section 6.3.1.
 In this particular case, the resulting orbital is identical to p_y .